 Re-imagining the construct of post-secondary education – the skills, knowledge and attributes required to enable and enhance learning, in all its formats.
 I advocate for the use of open education resources and technology tools when designing learning experiences grounded in the context of the environments of the learners.
 I constantly ask myself “How am I impacting learning? and, How do I know?”

-On sabbatical this year, after a 2 year secondment as the Director of Teaching and Learning at Seneca College, I am leading the team that is collaborating on eCampusOntario’s Extend project, advising the University of Central Asia’s faculty in Naryn, Kyrgyzstan and Khorog, Tajikstan on contextualizing and integrating their curriculum, and developing a new course: Global Citizen – Digital Communities.
+On sabbatical last year, after a 2 year secondment as the Director of Teaching and Learning at Seneca College, I led the team that collaborated on eCampusOntario’s Extend project, advised the University of Central Asia’s faculty in Naryn, Kyrgyzstan and Khorog, Tajikstan and curriculum design teams working on the design of their majors on contextualizing and integrating their curriculum, and developed a new course, that I am currently teaching: Global Citizen – Digital Communities.

 With extensive experience in leading projects, program development and evaluation, I have participated in over 25 Program Quality Assessment Board reviews and worked on curriculum design and faculty development projects in Tanzania, Columbia, Mozambique, China, Italy and Kenya.
 With expertise in implementing a wide range of professional development activities and services that facilitated the development of innovative and effective curriculum strategies at Seneca, I championed the introduction of new learning technologies and promoted ongoing campus-wide conversations about current and relevant curricula and flexible learning environments.

 I am a passionate advocate for access to high-quality educational experiences and classrooms without “walls”.
-It is my love of teaching and my reflective practice aimed at enabling engaging learning experiences that is the inspiration for all of my work.
-How am I impacting learning? and How do I know?
+It is my love of teaching and my reflective practice, grounded in the Scholarship of Teaching and Learning and aimed at enabling engaging learning experiences that is the inspiration for all of my work.